-For most of women, the result of breast augmentation can be satisfying, even exciting, as they learn to appreciate their fuller appearance.
+For most of women, the result of breast augmentation surgery can be satisfying, even exciting, as they learn to appreciate their fuller appearance.
 Regular examination by your plastic surgeon and routine ultrasonographies will help assure that any complications, if they occur, can be detected early and treated.
 Your decision to have breast augmentation is a highly personal one that not everyone will understand.
 The important thing is how you feel about it.
 If you’ve met your goals, then your breast augmentation with implants surgery has been a success.

 He worked at the Hospital Clínic in Barcelona where he worked as a specialist in Plastic Surgery and repaired for 16 years.